Did you know?

-Summers in Paris are warm, but not steaming hot.
+Summer in Paris is warm, but not steaming hot.
 There’s always a chance of thunderstorms, so it’s better to be safe than sorry when it comes to packing!
 Some must-have items that need to be in your suitcase are cotton t-shirts, shorts, linen dresses, and comfortable sandals, as well as a raincoat and an umbrella.

-The fall in Paris is rainy and humid.
-The temperature usually starts to drop after September, so if you’re planning to visit Paris around this time, you should bring a sweater, cotton trousers, and waterproof jackets.
+Fall weather in Paris is rainy and humid.
+The temperatures usually start to drop after September, so if you’re planning to visit Paris around that time of the year, you should bring a sweater, cotton trousers, and waterproof jackets with you.
 Layering is the key!

 Winter in Paris is cold and often snowy, but temperature fluctuations are pretty common.
 So, you need to have your warm coats, sweaters, boots, gloves, scarves, and waterproof jackets.

-Springs in Paris are unstable in terms of temperature, so you have to cover all bases cloths-wise.
+Spring in Paris is unstable in terms of temperatures, so you have to cover all bases clothes-wise.
 Some key items to have in your suitcase are long-sleeve shirts, jackets, long trousers, a pair of waterproof shoes, and a pair of comfortable sneakers.

 Enter your email to download your postcard in PDF